serenity-is/docs/entities/fieldflags_enumeration.md

 This could also be set for fields that are calculated on SQL server side.

-## ClientSide Flag and ClientSide Attribute
+## NotMapped Flag and NotMapped Attribute

 Corresponds to an unmapped field in Serenity entities.
 They don't have a corresponding field in database table.